-This is a top-rated product in the Glossier product portfolio and it lives up to its hype, says Byrdie's Associate Editor Holly Rhue.
-She, along with many others, love the conditioning, ph-balanced formula that's gentle for even the most sensitive skin.
+This is a top-rated product in the Glossier product portfolio, and it lives up to its hype, says Byrdie's Senior Editor, Holly Rhue.
+She (along with many others) loves the conditioning, pH-balanced formula that's gentle for even the most sensitive skin.
 It's made with five skin conditioners, so you can rest assured that your skin won't feel tight post-rinse.
-As a bonus, it doubles as a makeup remover for the face and eyes, since it's got the same cleansing agents in it that you'd find in contact lens solution.
+As a bonus: It doubles as a makeup remover for the face and eyes since it's got the same cleansing agents in it that you'd find in a contact lens solution.

 Hyaluronic acid is a top hydrating ingredient in moisturizers, so we're pleased to see it in this budget-friendly face wash as well.
-Its role here is the same—to add intense moisture to the skin (for up to 24 hours, no less) while cleansing agents bid adieu to dirt, oil, and impurities.
+Its role here is the same—to add intense moisture to the skin while cleansing agents bid adieu to dirt, oil, and impurities.
 Reviewers say that it racks up on moisture without sacrificing the clean, fresh feeling that we love and expect from a quality cleanser.
 It's got Rhue's seal of approval as well.

-Best Balm: Then I Met You Cleansing Balm
+Best Balm: Then I Met You Living Cleansing Balm

-Beauty editors are raving over this award-winning cleansing balm, including Byrdie's Editorial Director Faith Xue (read her review here!).
-The Then I Met You Cleansing Balm has a sorbet-like texture that is rich in nutrients, including persimmon extract, olive oil, and vitamin E. The star ingredient is seaberry oil, which is rich in fatty acid and antioxidants.
+Beauty editors are raving over this award-winning cleansing balm, including Byrdie's Former Editorial Director, Faith Xue.
+The Then I Met You Cleansing Balm has a sorbet-like texture that is rich in nutrients, including persimmon extract, olive oil, and vitamin E. The star ingredient is seaberry oil, which is rich in fatty acids and antioxidants.
 Users rave that it removes all makeup residue and works even better as step one of two with the brand's Soothing Tea Gel Cleanser.

 Your cleanser doesn’t have to lather in order to prove that it’s working!
 Many natural products purify and remove impurities without the suds.

-Best for Breakouts: True Botanicals Renew Nourishing Cleanser
+Best for Breakouts: True Botanicals Clear Nourishing Cleanser

 Yes, it's possible to have dry skin that is also prone to breakouts.
-It's harder to address both concerns at once since common acne-fighting ingredients (think sal acid and benzoyl peroxide) are known to be drying.
-You could, however, use this hydrating cleanser that boasts anti-inflammatory ingredients like green tea, white tea, and black willow bark extract (a natural source of salicylic acid) to tackle dry skin and acne concerns at the same time.
-A favorite of Byrdie's Email Editor Karli Bendlin, this face wash has all of the antibacterial and antifungal properties you need for a healthier complexion.
+It's harder to address both concerns at once since common acne-fighting ingredients (think salicylic acid and benzoyl peroxide) are known to be drying.
+You could, however, use this hydrating cleanser that boasts ingredients like green tea, white tea, and black willow bark extract (a natural source of salicylic acid) and promises to tackle dry skin and acne concerns at the same time.
+A favorite of Byrdie's Email Editor Karli Bendlin, this face wash has all of the anti-inflammatory, antibacterial, and antifungal properties you need for a healthier complexion.

 Best Gel: Beauty Strike Gel Cream Cleanser

 This cruelty-free face wash is full of ingredients that you can say 10 times fast.
-With avocado oil, jojoba oil, cucumber seed oil, lemon extract, and more, the list is almost good enough to eat.
+The list is almost good enough to eat with avocado oil, jojoba oil, cucumber seed oil, lemon extract, and more.
 (But please, don’t eat it!)

 Best for Dull Skin: Rosen Skincare Super Smoothie Cleanser

-Like a smoothie, but for your face.
-This all-natural cleanser is packed with active fruit powders to help brighten and smooth your skin without stripping it, including raspberry, lemon, and strawberry.
+Think of this as a smoothie for your face.
+This all-natural cleanser is packed with active fruit powders and will help boost radiance and smooth your skin without stripping it.
+The fruit powders at play include raspberry, lemon, and strawberry.
 Users love how this cleanser leaves skin feeling moisturized, and even those with sensitive skin keep coming back for more.
 We especially love that Rosen Skincare is an independent, growing business that stands firm in transparent ingredients and never condones skin shaming.

 Best Soothing Formula: Kate Somerville DeliKate Soothing Cleanser

 If your skin is all sorts of stressed out or run down from too many months (years, even) of harsh face washes, this face wash can help calm things down.
-It's a nourishing formula that can soothe and calm redness and irritation, thanks to a ceramide complex, ginger root extract, and Tasmania lanceolata fruit extract.
+It's made to help soothe and calm redness and irritation and is formulated with a ceramide complex, ginger root extract, and Tasmania lanceolata fruit extract.
 Another favorite of Xue's, it's just what the doctor ordered to restore the skin's protective barrier.

 This unique cleansing bar for dry and combination skin is a major routine upgrade for those who deal with hyperpigmentation.
-Created with women of color in mind, Urban Skin RX has melanin skin down to a science—literally.
-I can personally affirm its reputation for supporting an even tone and brighter skin.
-With consistent use, my skin has fewer breakouts and I’ve gone from wearing concealer almost daily to being virtually free of hyperpigmentation.
-So much yes.
+Created with people of color in mind, Urban Skin RX has melanin skin down to a science—literally.
+We can personally affirm its reputation for supporting an even tone and more radiant skin.
+With consistent use, skin has fewer breakouts, and we’ve gone from wearing concealer almost daily to being virtually free of hyperpigmentation.
+So much "yes!"

 Best Splurge: Matrescence Rose Glow Purifying Cleanser

-Perfect for dry skin, this product will deliver a deep clean feeling without ever stripping your skin of its natural oils.
+Great for dry skin, this product will deliver a deep clean feeling without ever stripping your skin of its natural oils.
 It's also a great pick for sensitive skin because of its anti-inflammatory, healing, and calming properties.
-It's also lightly scented with citrus and bergamot for a spa-like bonus, so needless to say it's worth every penny.
+It's also lightly scented with citrus and bergamot for a spa-like bonus, so needless to say, it's worth every penny.